Home / Answers / Should an RIA build or buy AI

 Should an RIA build or buy AI

-Most RIAs should neither build nor buy AI — they should install it.
+Most RIAs should neither build nor buy AI, they should implement it.
 Building from scratch is too expensive and slow; buying off-the-shelf SaaS gives you something that doesn't know your firm.
-The third option is a residency-installed brain that is custom-built inside your firm in one week and then operated for you, giving you the ownership of build and the speed of buy.
+The third option is a on-site build-implemented brain that is custom-built inside your firm in one week and then operated for you, giving you the ownership of build and the speed of buy.

 Build